 Cybersecurity and digital fraud are never easy to identify and stop.
 To complicate things even more, fraud in digital marketing comes in different shapes and sizes.
 And it’s getting more complex every day.

-Depending on how it is implemented, however, there are a few features that can help differentiate between different kinds of fraud.
-Here are 8 common types of fraud in digital marketing:
+There are a few features that help differentiate between different kinds of fraud.
+Namely there are eight common types of fraud in digital marketing:

 Domain spoofing is a type of digital ad fraud that involves disguising one website as a different, more valuable one.
 Through domain spoofing, cybercriminals trick advertisers into paying more for advertising space.
 As the website is seen as valuable, advertising costs are set higher.